lithellx/nvbypass/README.md

 ## Usage

-Run `nvbypass.exe` as Administrator.
+Run `nvbypass.exe` in a specific folder.
 A tray icon will appear in the system tray (bottom-right).
 Right-click it for options:

 - **Show / Hide** — toggle the console window
 - **Auto-start** — toggle Windows startup